 At some point maybe around 1500 BC, the Hittites also invented a way to smelt iron; that is, a way to take iron ore from the ground and make it into useful tools and weapons.
 Seeing that this was a very valuable skill, the Hittites kept it a carefully guarded secret for a long time.
 They made iron tools and weapons and sold them to other people of West Asia, but they would not tell other people how to make them, and so iron remained rare.
 We still call this period the Late Bronze Age.

-The collapse of the Hittite kingdom around 1200 BC has been the subject of considerable debate: nobody really knows why it happened.
-Some people have proposed an environmental explanation: studies of tree-rings from that time (by Kuniholm) do seem to show a serious drought about the right time to have caused the political collapse.
+The Hittite kingdom collapsed around 1200 BC: nobody really knows why exactly.
+Some people think there was a serious drought.
 But whatever the reason, the collapse of the Hittites meant that they couldn't keep the secret of iron any longer, and by about 1100 BC people all over West Asia, like the Assyrians and the Philistines, and pretty soon the Jews, knew how to make iron tools.